sudorook/hgen-486/Project/IDEAS.md

+# (Mis)adventures in biotic selection and life history phenomena

 1. Classes of organisms within the population of a particular ages and sexes will grow that the same rate, meaning that the proportion of them within a population is stable (stationary).